Coronavirus update: Advice for applicants

 You can still find out information about studying at Sheffield Hallam and what courses we offer on the Sheffield Hallam website.
-You can also chat one-on-one with our students and find out everything you want to know about life at Sheffield Hallam, from studying our courses to living in Sheffield and everything in between, or if you have any specific questions contact our enquiries team on email@example.com or by calling 0114 225 5533.
+You can also chat one-on-one with our students and find out everything you want to know about life at Sheffield Hallam, from studying our courses to living in Sheffield and everything in between, or if you have any specific questions email firstname.lastname@example.org.

 Are selection events for applicants taking place?

-In light of the updated advice from the government about the coronavirus (COVID-19) outbreak, we have suspended all face-face selection events throughout March, April and May 2020.
+In light of the updated advice from the government about the coronavirus (COVID-19) outbreak, we have suspended all face-face selection events.
 We are therefore making the following changes:

-These sessions have been cancelled.
-If you have any questions, feel free to get in touch with us on 0114 225 6464.
+These preparation sessions have been cancelled.
+If you have any questions, get in touch with us on 0114 225 6464.

 We are conducting interviews via Zoom (online one-to-one platform) and we will contact you soon if we haven't already been in touch.
 Please don’t worry if you have not used Zoom before, we will give you details of how to use it.

 The department will be in touch with applicants shortly to arrange an alternative method of interview, for example via Skype.

 We are no longer currently offering face-to-face portfolio reviews.
 If you’ve been invited to submit a portfolio for review, you can submit it online.
 Visit our portfolio review information pages to find out how to submit your portfolio.